 It's more than a relational database system.
 It's the most complete 4GL available, with hooks into every important data-management product.
 If you use any of the systems listed below, FOCUS will directly access the data your users need.

+Databases i Environments Networks

+DB2 ISAM MVS/TSO DECNET

+IMS TOTAL VM/CMS IBM Token

+VSAM VAX/RMS DEC/VMS Ring

+SQL/DS VAX/RDB PC/DOS Banyan

+IDMS DBMS Wang/VS Novell

+ADABAS VS/DMS UNIX AT&T Starlan

+MODEL 204 DIF IMS/DC IBM PC Net

-Databases Environments Networks DB2 IMS VSAM SQL/DS IDMS ADABAS MODEL 204 QSAM SYSTEM 2000 ISAM TOTAL VAX/RMS VAX/RDB DBMS VS/DMS DIF Lotus FOCUS MVS/TSO VM/CMS DEC/VMS PC/DOS Wang/VS UNIX IMS/DC CICS DECNET IBM Token Ring Banyan Novell AT&T Starlan IBM PC Net Nestar FOCUS is a complete system, with its own relational database management facilities, and with important capabilities not found in any comparable product.
+QSAM SYSTEM 2000 Lotus FOCUS CICS Nestar

+FOCUS is a complete system, with its own relational database management facilities, and with important capabilities not found in any comparable product.
 It includes the most powerful report-writer and data-analysis system on the market.

-Simple or Complex With FOCUS, users can create very simple reports.
+Simple or Complex

+With FOCUS, users can create very simple reports.
 Or complex, information-intensive applications.
 Even large, multi-user systems for tracking and analysis.
 Without resorting to third-generation programming.

 At every level, the FOCUS fourth-generation language matches the needs of the user.
 It has the simplicity to support someone who needs "push one button" response.
 Yet it has the depth and richness to serve the most demanding professional programmer.

-Some Recent Applications of FOCUS Project Information Management Inter-Port Trade System Automotive/Truckina Marketing Information Personnel Management Production Cost Analysis Lab Engineering Test Results Capital Asset Planning Profitability Analysis System Salary Planning & Analysis Work Order Control System Tool/Die Maintenance Networking Today, FOCUS is available for mainframes, and for the most important minicomputers and micros.
+Some Recent Applications of FOCUS

+Project Information Management Inter-Port Trade System Automotive/Trucking Marketing Information Personnel Management Production Cost Analysis Lab Engineering Test Results Capital Asset Planning Profitability Analysis System Salary Planning & Analysis Work Order Control Tool/Die Maintenance System

+Networking Today, FOCUS is available for mainframes, and for the most important minicomputers and micros.
 And, to communicate in all those worlds, FOCUS has hooks into a growing number of LANs and other network products.
 This means that a user of FOCUS at an IBM PC, for example, can ask for data from FOCUS in another PC.
 Or in an IBM mainframe.
 And FOCUS offers complete portability.
 Up and down the scale from PCs to mainframes.
 And across, from vendor to vendor.
 Any FOCUS application, regardless of the system on which it was developed, is ready to run on FOCUS in any other environment.
 FOCUS is supported by network of service offices technical centers, backed hotline.
-It has over 300,000 -more than any 4GL system on the market today.
-And it independent and a national and regional up by a central satisfied users is the only one with an active network of user groups, with chapters in over 38 cities.
+It has over 300,000 -more than any 4GL market today.
+And it independent and active network of user groups, with chapters in over 38 cities.

 Find Out Why Be our guest at a free FOCUS seminar.
 We've organized a number of these morning meetings to be held all across the country over the next few weeks.
 Just pick your date and place from the schedule.